 Although we’re calling this stage “advanced,” it really just means that these eco-friendly lifestyle choices might take a fair amount of time, energy, or planning – but don’t let that stop you from trying them!
 Once you start a sustainable habit, it will get easier and more natural over time – and soon it’ll just be part of your everyday routine.

 Let’s talk about composting!
-There’s two ways to make it part of your journey: home composting, or industrial composting.
-Home composting means you’ll have to have your own compost pile in your backyard or in a compost turner, both which require a bit of space.
-For industrial composting, you’ll have to have access to an industrial facility through your city – and they will either pick up your compost, or allow you to drop it off.
+There are two ways to make it part of your journey: home composting, or industrial composting.
+Home composting means you’ll have to have your own compost pile in your backyard or in a compost turner, both of which require a bit of space.
+For industrial composting, you’ll have to have access to an industrial facility through your city – and they will either pick up your compost or allow you to drop it off.
 Find out which way is accessible to you, and dive in!
 If you’re home composting, find some of our favorite tips here.
 If you’re composting through your city, do some research to see what they will accept.
-Either way you’ll likely want to invest in a countertop compost bin, which makes it easy to move your compost either to the backyard pile or a larger bin.
+Either way, you’ll likely want to invest in a countertop compost bin, which makes it easy to move your compost either to the backyard pile or a larger bin.
 Composting at home can be a bit tricky, so utilize knowledge from pros on the internet (including yours truly!) or people in your community.

 Living sustainably looks different for everyone.
 The important thing is that you’re trying, and taking steps each day to be mindful of your impact on the planet.
-We hope these beginner, intermediate, and advanced tips have sparked some ideas about the next steps in your sustainability journey.
+We hope our beginner, intermediate, and advanced tips have sparked some ideas about the next steps in your sustainability journey.
 What’s an action or habit that you’re hoping to implement this year?
 Comment below!